 Method 4: Making a WordPress Page Members Only

-You can also hide a page based on the visitor’s membership level.
-Visitors who aren’t members will need to sign up to see the page.
-This can be a great way to grow your email list and get more conversions.
+If you have a membership site, then you can hide a page based on the user’s membership level.
+Visitors who aren’t members will need to sign up to see the page, so this can be a great way to do collect email addresses and grow your email list.

 The best way to make a page members-only is with the MemberPress plugin.